We measure the time in seconds, minutes and hours.

 To tell the time you usually use a clock or a watch.

-A clock: Clock A watch: watch
+A clock: A watch:

 There are analogue clocks and watches and there are digital clocks and watches.